Matvei-Antipov/Cholesterol-RegressionModel-1.0/README.md

 ### 2. Visual Distribution Analysis
 * Three plots were generated to visualize the distribution of the `cholesterol` variable:
-    1.  **Histogram with KDE (Kernel Density Estimate):** Shows a unimodal (single-peaked) and bell-shaped distribution.
+    I.  **Histogram with KDE (Kernel Density Estimate):** Shows a unimodal (single-peaked) and bell-shaped distribution.
-    2.  **Boxplot:** Demonstrates high symmetry (median almost in the center) and identifies one potential low-value outlier.
+    II.  **Boxplot:** Demonstrates high symmetry (median almost in the center) and identifies one potential low-value outlier.
-    3.  **Q-Q (Quantile-Quantile) Plot:** Shows that the data points lie very close to the diagonal line, indicating a strong similarity to a normal distribution.
+    III.  **Q-Q (Quantile-Quantile) Plot:** Shows that the data points lie very close to the diagonal line, indicating a strong similarity to a normal distribution.

 * **Visual Conclusion:** The data *appears* to be approximately normally distributed.